Brexit: the implications for intellectual property

 - Trade marks, designs, plant varieties etc

 The UK Intellectual Property Office (IPO) will need to take over the administration of the registrations which substitute in the UK for the former EU-wide rights.
-This might be on an opt-in basis, almost certainly on payment of a fee.
 The UK IPO will need to recruit the examiners and other staff to administer the greatly expanded workload.

 Brexit will also affect the geographical scope of trade mark use.
-Owners of European Union Trade Marks who rely wholly or substantially on use in the UK to establish genuine use in the EU in the event of a revocation claim, may find their EU-wide registrations more vulnerable to revocation for non-use after Brexit.
-Conversely, when the UK portion of a European Union Trade Mark, which is used only outside the UK, is converted to a national registration, the national registration will similarly be vulnerable.
-It is not expected that the UK statute law which implements harmonised EU law in this area will be changed, although over time UK jurisprudence is likely to diverge from the EU jurisprudence, since the Court of Justice and the General Court decisions will no longer bind the UK courts.
+Owners of EU Trade Marks who rely wholly or substantially on use in the UK to establish genuine use in the EU in the event of a revocation claim, may find their EU-wide registrations more vulnerable to revocation for non-use after Brexit.
+Conversely, when the UK portion of an EU Trade Mark, which is used only outside the UK, is converted to a national registration, the national registration will similarly be vulnerable.
+It is not expected that the UK statute law which implements harmonised EU law in this area will be changed, although over time UK jurisprudence is likely to diverge from EU jurisprudence, since the Court of Justice and the General Court decisions will no longer bind the UK courts.

 - Patents and Supplementary Protection Certificates

-Since the European Patent Convention is not an EU instrument, it will not be affected by Brexit and European Patents (UK) will continue to be granted by the European Patent Office and to take effect in the UK.
+Since the European Patent Convention is not an EU instrument, it will not be affected by Brexit and European Patents (with a UK designation) will continue to be granted by the European Patent Office and to take effect in the UK.
 It is expected that amendments introduced by secondary legislation under the ECA to implement EU Directives (notably the Biotech Directive) will be preserved when the ECA is repealed.

-Legislation will be needed to preserve Supplementary Protection Certificates (SPCs) when the Regulation which governs them ceases to have effect in the UK.
-Since they are already granted and administered by the UK IPO, there is unlikely to be significant disruption.
-The Government will need to legislate for SPCs to be granted following Brexit.
+Legislation will be needed to preserve Supplementary Protection Certificates (SPCs) in the UK, when the Regulation which governs them ceases to have effect in the UK.
+Since UK SPCs are already granted and administered by the UK IPO, there is unlikely to be significant disruption.
+The Government will need to legislate for SPCs to be granted following Brexit and has indeed confirmed that in the event of a ‘no deal’ Brexit, the relevant EU legislative framework will be retained in the UK by the EU Withdrawal Act 2018.
+Furthermore, all other EU laws related to patents and SPCs will be retained.
 Although it would be possible simply to re-enact the Regulation as UK law, this may be an area for political debate, both as to the principle whether they should continue to be granted at all, and as whether the provisions should be redrafted to overcome the poor drafting of the Regulation, but this will lead to debate as to how ambiguities should be resolved (which will affect what SPCs could be granted, to whom and for what).
+Even if the relevant existing EU rules are adopted without amendment, over time UK jurisprudence is likely to diverge from EU jurisprudence, since the Court of Justice and the General Court decisions will no longer bind the UK courts.

 - UPC and Unitary Patent